itmLABS/exceptiontrap/README.md

 and you should be fine.

 **Note:** Some exceptions are ignored by default, e.g. `RoutingError` and `RecordNotFound` errors.
-You can change this behavior in the just generated `config/exceptiontrap.yml` file.
+You can change this behavior in the `config/exceptiontrap.yml` file that we just generated.

 ## Information / Further Configuration

-You can find your API-Key by login to your [Exceptiontrap Account](https://exceptiontrap.com/login), select the application and follow the `Setup` Link.
+You can find your API-Key by logging in to your [Exceptiontrap Account](https://exceptiontrap.com/login).
+Select the application, and follow the `Setup` link.

 ## Integration with Background Jobs and Workers